watcharapol28/Biomechanics-of-gait/README.md

 To run the Biomechanics of gait.</br>
 upload files gait videos that want to check in the folder Biomechanics-of-gait or in same the folder as BiomechanicsOfGait.py.
 </br>
-open folder
+open folder :
 ```
   cd Biomechanics-of-gait
 ```
 </br>

-change code in BiomechanicOfGait.py line 11 to your videos you need to check ([File name].[File type]):
+change code in BiomechanicOfGait.py line 11 to your videos you need to check [File name].[File type] :
 ```
   cap = cv2.VideoCapture("[File name].[File type]")
 ```
 </br>

-run
+run :
 ```
   python BiomechanicsOfGait.py
 ```